MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### If an environment is in overage, do the limitations apply to all environments?

 No. Limitations only apply to the environments in overage.
-Other environments, whether consuming environment assignment or organization (tenant) level credits won't be affected.
+Other environments, whether consuming environment assignment or organization (tenant) level credits aren't affected.

 For example, if an environment has no allocated credit, and organization (tenant) level credits aren't all consumed, then editing and running of AI Builder functions is allowed for this environment.
 This remains true when other environments with assigned credits are in overage.